PovertyAction/guides/cleaning/06 Coding in Stata/04 Useful Commands.md

   - It allows for missing values in the match variable and let's the user determine how they are treated with the `missing()` option.
   - It allows for differing merge variable names with the `umatch()` option
   - It allows for all merged variables from the using file to be prefixed as part of the merge with the `uname()` option
-  - It stores shared variable names that are not merged in a local `r(common)'
+  - It stores shared variable names that are not merged in a local `r(common)`

 There are a number of other options and syntax changes.
 You can see these by typing `help mmerge` once `mmerge` is installed.